We show you how easy it is to provide your family with additional shelter at the campsite using a tarp kit.

 If you've not yet got a tarp, getting the Easy Camp tarp kit is worth considering.
 It gets the thumbs up from us.

-Here the Miller family have found using the Easy Camp tarp gave them much needed extra protection.
+The Miller family have found that using the Easy Camp tarp gave them much-needed extra protection.

-Disclaimer: We’d like to thank Easy Camp for providing a tarp kit so we could create this guide to putting up a tarp.
+Disclaimer: We'd like to thank Easy Camp for providing a tarp kit to create this guide to putting up a tarp.
 All opinions are our own.